-In addition to his main talk, Stevenson spent time with Wheaton student groups, sharing his vocational story as well as reflecting on the ways that students can pursue social healing through their future work.
-His main talk was free and open to the public and held on a Tuesday night, September 6, 2016, at 7:00pm in Coray Gymnasium on the Wheaton College campus.
+In addition to his main talk, which was free and open to the public, Stevenson spent time with Wheaton student groups, sharing his vocational story and reflecting on the ways that students can pursue social healing through their future work.